 Throughout MailChimp’s user interface (when sending campaigns, setting up lists, and designing templates), we provide customers with links and background information to help them understand email etiquette and spam laws.

 We embed every email campaign sent from our servers with a Campaign ID, so recipients can easily report abuse to MailChimp.
 When we receive complaints through our abuse form, we investigate immediately.
 If the campaign or user account appears suspicious in any way, we’ll suspend the account during the investigation.

 We’re registered with major ISPs and anti-spam authorities to receive automated feedback loop alerts when any of our users’ recipients report abuse.
 When we’re able to parse those alerts, we remove the recipient from the user’s list.
 If the reports exceed a certain threshold, we send a warning to the user.
 If the warnings exceed a reasonable threshold, we suspend the user’s account and investigate.
-Most ESPs and ISPs say a reasonable threshold for abuse complaints is 0.1 percent (one out of a thousand people reported your campaign as junk).
+Most ESPs and ISPs say a reasonable threshold for abuse complaints is 0.1 percent, which means 1 out of every 1,000 people reported your campaign as junk.
 Because of the sheer volume of emails sent from our IPs, and because most of our IPs are shared across multiple users, our threshold is stricter than that.

-If you'd like to report a sender's campaign, you may use the form below and send us the full headers.
-You may also forward the campaign directly to email@example.com.
+If you'd like to report an abusive campaign, please use the form below, including full headers.
 The full header information can be found using instructions in this article.
 Since every email application is different, you might have to refer to your help files.
-Usually, if you do a search for “full email headers” or “full message headers,” you’ll find the instructions you need.
+Usually, if you do a search for "full email headers" or "full message headers," you’ll find the instructions you need.

 MailChimp's Abuse Desk will take quick and appropriate action.
-If you want a response from us, please include the email address so that we can get back to you.
-Including your email address is optional, but it’s extremely useful in helping us investigate the sender for abuse.
+If you'd like a response from us, please include your email address so we can get back to you.
+Including your email address is optional, but is extremely useful in helping us investigate an abusive sender.